-The situation is rather different, however, if a pair of carbon atoms are linked by a double bond (see Figures 1 and 2).
+The situation is rather different, however, if a pair of carbon atoms are linked by a double bond (Fig 1 and 2).
 In the three-dimensional model this is represented by having two edges of the tetrahedron touching, and as a consequence, these two carbon atoms are no longer free to rotate in relation to one another.
 So, there are two different arrangements, and hence two different compounds are possible.

 Geometrical or cis-trans isomerism, as this is called, is exhibited by malic acid and fumaric acid.
 Analysis has shown that both acids consist of two (CH.COOH) units linked through the carbon atoms of the CH groups by a double bond, but although they have the same structural formula they have different properties.
 Malic is very soluble in water and melts at 130°C. Fumaric acid, however, is only slightly soluble in water and has a much higher melting point (287°C).